cabal-club/cable/readme.md

 `req_id`       | `u8[4]`            | unique id of this request (random)
 `ttl`          | `varint`           | number of hops remaining `limit`        | `varint`           | maximum number of records to return

+A `limit` of 0 indicates a desire to receive the full set of known channels from a peer.

 ## responses